 Starting university for most people is a massive change, for a lot of new students, it means moving away from home for the first time.
-If you have type 1 diabetes, we've got some information to make sure your diabetes doesn't stop you getting the most out of your time at university.
+If you have type 1 diabetes, use our information below to help you make sure your diabetes doesn't stop you getting the most out of your time at university.

 When you apply for university, make sure to tick the disability box on your UCAS application.
 This means that the university you go to will already have a record that you have type 1 diabetes and that you might need to have extra support.